NeatoRobotics/neato-sdk-js/README.md

 <script src="../lib/neato-0.1.0.min.js"></script>
 ```

 ## Usage
 The Neato SDK has 3 main roles:
 1. Handling OAuth authentications
 2. Simplifying users info interactions
 3. Managing communication with Robots

-These tasks are handled by two classes: `NeatoUser` and `NeatoRobot`.
+These tasks are handled by two classes: `Neato.User` and `Neato.Robot`.

 ### Authentication
 The Neato SDK leverages on OAuth 2 to perform user authentication.

 #### 1. Retrieve your client_id, scopes and redirect_url
 Before start please retrieve your *client_id*, *scopes* and *redirect_uri* you entered during the creation of your app on the Neato Developer Portal.
 These values must match in order to authenticate the user.